Axway/api-builder-standalone-tech-enablement/00_whats_new/README.md

 ### Plugin Architecture

 Previously, API Builder needed appc CLI to download connectors from Appcelerator cloud.
 Now, API Builder will load all of its components from npm node modules.
 A 12-factor app needs to [explicitly declare and isolate dependencies](https://12factor.net/dependencies).
 The node modules are **plugins** for API Builder, and can extend functionality, such as adding data connectors, or flow-nodes to the flow editor.
-Later, we will add plugins for flow-nodes that can connect out to additional services, such as SalesForce.

-Also note that we are porting legacy data connectors to plugins on an as-needed basis.
-To date, we have:
+The API Builder 3.x data connectors are not compatibile with the new plugin architecture.
+API Builder 4 Standalone GA'ed with support for 3 data connectors:

 * @axway/api-builder-plugin-dc-mongo
 * @axway/api-builder-plugin-dc-mysql
 * @axway/api-builder-plugin-dc-oracle

+This list will be expanded on an as-needed basis.

 ### Custom flow-node plugins